 Based in Denver, Colorado, after recently relocating from the DC area, Ashely has worked at Booz Allen for 13 years in a variety of roles within national security.
 As a project manager supporting the National Reconnaissance Office, he leads three contracts within the Operations and Communications portfolio overseeing about 65 employees across five geographic locations and is responsible for managing client relationships, business processes, and tactical sales.

-Additionally, Ashely serves as one of three chiefs of staff for his account senior vice president and leads a variety of internal workstreams aimed at enhancing recruiting, retention, and the overall employee experience within his market group.
+Additionally, Ashely serves as one of three chiefs of staff for the executive vice president and client service officer supporting the defense, military intelligence, and space account.
+In this role, he leads a variety of internal workstreams aimed at enhancing recruiting, retention, and the overall employee experience within his market group.
 Previously, he was a project manager supporting multiple contracts at the Office of the Director of National Intelligence, the Joint Staff, and the Defense Intelligence Agency.

 Prior to joining Booz Allen, Ashely served on active duty in the Air Force for 6 years as an intelligence officer.
 He’s since earned a master’s degree in national security from Johns Hopkins University and is now a lieutenant colonel in the Air Force Reserve, which stations him in Germany during service.
 “Booz Allen has been fantastic helping me balance both careers,” Ashely says.

 As an active member of GLOBE+, our LGBTQ+ employee forum, Ashely says his involvement has “enriched my professional experience and friendships across the firm.”
 Booz Allen is a big place and GLOBE+ has exposed him to different areas of business and helped him make connections firmwide.

 As part of GLOBE+ hosted leadership panels that bring together LGBTQ+ partners to speak to employees, Ashely says he’s “found great mentors that have also helped me navigate my career.”